VynOpenSource/HeightDetection/README.md

 - Insert images in testingImages folder, which you want to test.
 - Then run "make test2" for 2 class model results.
 - Or run "make test3" for 3 class model results.

+##### Step5: To download dataset:

+Run "make getData"

+##### Step6: To train again, after downloading dataset:

+- Run "make train" and your new models will be saved in modelNew directory.

 ## Accuracy